nbschool/ecommerce_api/docs/source/dev_guide/create_resources.rst

 * the attribute type does not match (we want a string)
 * the length of the attribute is less than 1 (empty string)

-After the login succeded, :any:`auth.current_user` contains the actual currently logged :any:`User` instance, so any attribute or method in that class can be easily accessed through that.
+After the login succeded, :any:`Auth.current_user` contains the actual currently logged :any:`User` instance, so any attribute or method in that class can be easily accessed through that.